Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-How to Sew a Zipper Into a Lined Skirt
+How to Sew a Zipper on a Skirt

+Have you been wondering how to line a skirt with a zipper?
 Learn how easy it is to use zippers on all your lined garments with this easy tutorial.
-Here I’ll show you how to sew a zipper into a lined skirt but this tutorial can be used for many types of lined garments.
-This is an upgrade to the basic zipper tutorial presented here and the skirt zipper insertion here; you might wanna take a look at those first if you’re a beginner and never experienced sewing zippers.
+Here I’ll show you how to sew a zipper on a skirt with lining but this tutorial can be used for many types of lined garments.
+This is an upgrade to the basic zipper tutorial presented here and the skirt zipper insertion here; you might wanna take a look at those first if you’re a beginner and have zero experience in sewing zippers.

 I honestly was afraid to add lining to my dresses and skirts, especially when a zipper was involved.
-But one day I decided to give it a try and you know what?
+But one day I decided to conquer my fears and finally learn how to sew a zipper on a skirt with lining!
+And you know what?
 It really is no big a deal!
-I love adding lining to my skirts and dresses, I think it adds body, volume and structure, especially for lightweight fabrics.
-And in this easy tutorial you’ll learn how to sew a zipper into a lined skirt too!
+I absolutely love adding lining to my skirts and dresses now!
+I think it adds body, volume and structure, especially for lightweight fabrics.
+Plus a lined skirt looks a lot less handmade!

 - matching thread